 Use of Ideas and Practices from Science, Engineering, and Math

 - All of our design challenges require students to use the ideas and practices of science, engineering, and mathematics to develop a solution to a problem.
-Instead of tinkering until something works, students are encouraged to grapple with and make sense of important ideas and practices and their use throughout the challenge.
+Throughout the challenge, students are encouraged to grapple with and make sense of important ideas and practices.
 Our goal is to help students become knowledgeable, flexible, and resourceful disciplinary thinkers.

 Use of Literacy Practices in the Service of Sense-Making